francismul/library-management-system/README.md

 ### Book Management

-- Admins can add, remove, and view books.
+- Admins(Librarians) can add, remove, and view books.

 ### Borrow & Return System

-- Members can borrow one book at a time and return it before borrowing another.
+- Members can borrow books and return them back to the library.
 - Borrowed books are stored persistently using file handling.

 ### Data Persistence

-- Borrowed books are saved and retrieved from text files (you can use JSON or SQL Database for advanced implementations).
+- Borrowed books are saved and retrieved from text files (JSON or SQL Database can be used for advanced implementations).

 ## :hammer_and_wrench: Technologies Used